 Carrots are high in natural Vitamin A, and a great source of Vitamin D, C, K, and E. Carrots also contain minerals such as calcium, potassium, and magnesium.
 The high fiber content in carrots acts as a cleansing agent.
 The serving size of 100 grams provides 41 calories, 4.74 grams of sugar, 9.58 grams of carbohydrate, and 0.93 gram of protein.
 This same amount offers 3.30% of calcium, 6.56% of Vitamin C, and 3.75% of iron needs per serving.

 Why Organic Carrots?

-I really don’t want to discourage my readers from eating carrots because the health benefits of carrots are great.
+I don’t want to discourage my readers from eating carrots because the overall health benefits of carrots are great.
 However, carrots also tend to absorb pesticides and heavy metals from the soil in which they are grown.
 What about peeling the carrots?
-Peeling the carrots can help, since the peel is said to contain the highest concentration of pesticides.
+Peeling the carrots can help since the peel is said to contain the highest concentration of pesticides.
 However, even when carrots are peeled, testing indicates conventionally grown carrots often contain a wide variety of pesticide residues.

 Exciting Health Benefits of Organic Carrots

-Whole, cut, or cooked carrots provide nutritional benefits no matter in what form you enjoy them.
+Whole, cut, or cooked carrots provide nutritional benefits no matter what form you enjoy them.
 Below are some exciting health benefits of organic carrots.

 - Protective against cardiovascular disease